Artur-man/dprofiler-docs/docs/quickstart/quickstart.rst

   You can investigate the gene/region vs samples data in detail by clicking the **Show Data** button, or download all corrected data by clicking **Download** button.

-Since we have completed **batch effect correction and normalization** step, we can continue with 'Go to Computational Profiling'.
-This takes you to page where computational profiling is conducted with popular DE analysis methods like DESeq2, EdgeR or Limma.
+Since we have completed **batch effect correction and normalization** step, we can continue with either one of three kind of analysis by clicking:

+* Go to Computational Phenotypic Profiling
+* Go to Compositional Profiling
+* Go to Comparative Profiling

-Computational Profiling
+Computational Phenotypic Profiling
 =======================

-The first option, 'Go to Computational Profiling', takes you to the next step where an iterative differential expression analysis and scoring of samples takes place.
+The first option, 'Go to Computational Phenotypic Profiling', takes you to the next step where an iterative differential expression analysis and scoring of samples takes place.

 * **Sample Selection:** In order to run the analysis, you first need to select the initial set of samples which will be compared or may be removed throughout the analysis.
 To do so, choose **Select Meta** box as **treatment** to simplify fill ``Condition 1`` and ``Condition 2`` based on the **treatment** column of the metadata as shown below.